Nikita Shevchuk: “When it comes to online reputation, negotiating is the most effective approach”

 - Rectification: Suppose an article features several people, but we need to remove information about one particular person.
 In this case, rectification or content modification is a working solution.

-- Responding: By replying to negative content, for example, reviews, you can transform it into a positive one.
-Our proprietary solution is an AI-based system that can generate custom replies to critics without any work on the client’s side.
+- Replying: By replying to negative content, for example, article that disclose negative information about you, we can transform it into a positive or neutral one.
+We can negotiate publication of your point of view on the subject and generate custom reply to critics without any work on the client’s side.

 Why is it better to turn to a reputation management agency rather than a lawyer?